 Unless quickly addressed, you run the risk of your department going backwards.

-In our articles about what makes a great Contracts Manager (part 1 and part 2), we revealed the range of capabilities in terms of personal characteristics, knowledge and skills that is required to achieve effective CLM.
+In our articles about what makes a great Contracts Manager, we revealed the range of capabilities in terms of personal characteristics, knowledge and skills that is required to achieve effective CLM.
 These are summarised below to refresh your memory.

 The lists are not exhaustive but a good foundation for a meaningful assessment of CLM capabilities.